stanislavb/en.coven.nu/game-mechanics/index.md

 When using your powers you must use the words “Alma (insert name of power)”.
 This phrase does not exist in-game, your character doesn’t actually say it, only you the player.
 “Alma” is a meta word to catch the other players attention and make them aware that they need to listen to what you are about to say.

-These meta words for the powers, these are not heard by the players in-game:
+These are the meta words for the powers, they are not heard by the players in-game:

 **“Alma Mortis”** *(For the touch of death).*
 **“Alma Vitalis”** *(To resurrect the dead or heal the living).*